 8. You Can Make Difference as a Teacher.
 Just Don’t Lose Heart

-The news was disheartening, but it affirmed my decision to not force any student to attend the classes.
-Now I just had to make things clearer to some students.
+The news was disheartening, but it affirmed my decision not to force any student to attend the classes.
+Now I just had to make things clearer for some students.

-There will always be some faultfinders in every class.
+Also, there will always be some faultfinders in every class.
 Be ready to handle them, and above all, don’t lose heart.

 9. Start a Blog

 My students were concerned about staying in touch once the classes got over, and I also wanted a platform where I could share new things with them.
 So, I started this blog.

 You too can help your students by starting a blog.
 A blog can help you stay connected with your past students.
 They can read what you have to say without you being physically present.
 It can be of significant help to your students because they’d have useful advice ready for them whenever they need it.

 A blog forces you to express your ideas with clarity, which in turn helps you sharpen your teaching skills.
 It’s a win-win situation for both the students and you.